ludeaut/Ubermetrics/README.md

 # What is in there?
 * Ubermetrics.py the python script describing the software
+* functions.py the python script containing the functions using the Google APIs and some utilities functions
 * Ubermetrics.xib the Cocoa interface
 * Ubermetrics.xcodeproj the xcode project used to build the Cocoa interface
 * setup.py the python script building the application